 One of the obstacles I’m facing at the moment is reaching out to the identified 60% of would-be cyclists.
 We need to hear their voices and have them be represented at the planning table.
 The more people we have on bicycles riding in our city streets the more urgent it will become to focus efforts on protected bicycle infrastructure.
 Connecting with them is something that I feel is important and something I will be focusing on.

-An important aspect of creating a healthy city is that the city is build with children in mind.
+An important aspect of creating a healthy city is that the city is built with children in mind.
 Ten per cent of the world’s school-aged children are estimated to be carrying excess body fat, with an increased risk for developing chronic disease.
 There are many studies that show that movement before and after school helps children to learn better and stay healthy.
 I would like to work with the local partners on a campaign to get more children cycling in a safe and independent way with the aim of ensuring better accessibility to schools.
 It’s a lofty goal worth pursuing.

 Another obstacle I see is in relation to media and messaging (how we visualize and speak), about cycling and what it can mean for a city and its citizens.
 Marketing and media messaging remains a relatively underutilized planning tool and several studies have noted the potential value in marketing as an instrument to normalize cycling (utility), to increase bicycle use and to promote cycling policies.
 This is something I believe is critical to the work I want to accomplish and improve on.